 People are affected by the environments they spend their time in, and the workplace is no exception.
 If they’re sitting in a dark and dreary room for 7-8 hours a day (especially in the summer months, how can you expect them to feel happy and motivated to work?

-As Tom Smith from Pure House Cleaning explains: “One of the most cost-effective methods for boosting staff morale is improving the workinig environment.
+As Tom Smith from Pure House Cleaning explains: “One of the most cost-effective methods for boosting staff morale is improving the working environment.
 Simple things such as letting in more natural light and fresh air into the room, adding plants, and having a clean workspace adds to the quality of the working environment and also has a positive impact on productivity.”

-Having a comfortable office is one of the greatest mitigating factors when it comes to staff moral, performance and productivity.
+Having a comfortable office is one of the greatest mitigating factors when it comes to staff morale, performance and productivity.
 Integrated Technologies Australia are an automation, lighting and energy specialist.
 They install and facilitate automating the start-up and shut down procedures for climate control and lighting in offices.
 They state that this is not only essential for energy management, but also efficiency and staff satisfaction.

 Team building activities